ramanuj077/ramanuj077/README.md

 ### 🔹 Other Projects
 - **WeatherApp** — API-based weather application
 - **GermanProject – Deutsche Feste** — frontend cultural project
-- **Calculator** — simple JavaScript utility app
+- **Calculator** — JavaScript utility application

 ---

 ## 🧠 How I Think as a Developer
-- I value **clarity and simplicity** over over-engineering
+- I prioritize **clarity and simplicity** over over-engineering
 - I enjoy **refactoring and improving existing systems**
-- I focus on **scalability and user experience**
+- I design with **scalability and user experience** in mind
 - I learn best by **building → breaking → fixing**

 ---

 ## 🌍 Open Source
-- Contributor to **Oppia**
+- Contributor to **Oppia** and **PublicLab**
-- Worked on issue labeling and repository maintenance
+- Experience with issue labeling, repository maintenance, and onboarding improvements
-- Exploring beginner-friendly issues and documentation improvements
+- Actively exploring beginner-friendly issues and documentation tasks

 ---